drakkar-lig/walt-python-packages/client/walt/client/doc/md/node-install.md

 ### Hardware tips

-WalT supports raspberry pi models B, B+, 2B, 3B, 3B+, and 4B.
+WalT supports raspberry pi models B, B+, 2B, 3B, 3B+, 4B, and Pi-400.

-We recommend raspberry pi model 3B+ or 4B, with the official PoE HAT addon board of the raspberry pi foundation.
+We recommend raspberry pi model 3B+ or 4B.

+PoE support is usually provided by the official PoE HAT addon board of the raspberry pi foundation.

+As an alternative, we have also tested compact external PoE splitters (YuanLey brand) which are cheaper, more silent (no fan), and work fine.
+Take care on puchasing the right model for powering your board:
+- rpi 4B boards need a splitter model with a USB-C connector,
+- rpi 3B+ boards need a splitter model with a USB micro-B connector.

 You will also need at least one SD card for the first bootup (see below).
 You may use the same SD card to perform this first bootup of each node.